 Questions?
 Call Academic Programs at 801-585-9963 or use our online form.

-This course will feature day hikes and overnight camping in Canyonlands National Park.
-Students will learn about safe hiking practices, campsite selection, camping equipment, and how to prepare for their own camping adventures.
-Class meets on-campus on Oct.
-10th only.
-Attendance at first class meeting is mandatory.
+Explore the mesas, buttes, fins, and spires of this vast national park.
+You will learn about campsite selection, camping equipment, how to prepare for your own camping adventure and safe hiking practices as you hike 3-5 miles per day and camp overnight in Canyonlands National Park.
+Class meets on-campus on Sept 30 only.
+Attendance at the first class meeting is mandatory.
 Field experience will be from Oct.
-20-22.
+18-20.
 Overnight camping. *Drops are not possible after the second day following the first class meeting.* To determine the last day to drop this miscellaneous course, see http://registrar.utah.edu/handbook/miscellaneous.php

 Date(s) | Day | Time | Location |